ljpatrick/marxpaint/docs/README.txt

                         lower right of the list to erase the selected picture.
 (You will be asked to confirm.)

+                      * Click the blue "Slides" (slide projector) button at the lower left to go to slideshow mode.
+See "Slides, below, for details.

                       * Or click the red "Back" arrow button at the lower right of the list to cancel and return to the picture you were drawing.